cljdoc/cljdoc/README.md

 - [x] clone repo, copy `doc` directory, provide to codox
 - [x] try to check out Git repo at specific tag for `doc/` stuff; warn if no tags
 - [ ] figure out what other metadata should be imported
+- [ ] Think about how stuff like https://shadow-cljs.github.io/docs/UsersGuide.html could be accomodated
 - [ ] Figure out how to deal with changes between tagged releases
   - We probably don't want to pick up API changes since people commonly push development progress straight to `master`
   - Picking up changes to `doc/` would be nice and the above problem probably applies a little less